 THE RISE IN POPULARITY OF OPEN FINGER GLOVES

 Open finger gloves are smaller than boxing gloves and are designed so that the wearer can effectively use his/her fingers while fighting.
-These gloves are generally made of either pure leather or synthetic leather and may weigh from 4 to 6oz and in some cases slightly heavier depending on the make and purpose.
+These gloves are generally made of either pure or synthetic leather, and may weigh from 4 to 6oz, or in some cases, slightly heavier depending on the make and purpose.
 Open finger gloves are usually classified into three main types:

 - GRAPPLING GLOVES

 Grappling gloves allow easy finger movement, they tend to be lighter and less padded than other open finger gloves.
 Any padding may cover the third knuckle.
 While these gloves are pliable and useful for grappling and working within the clinch while sparring, they are not used in professional fights very often because of the lack of protection offered when striking.